Ctenophorus parviceps: Description

-Distribution and Habitat
+Distribution and habitat

-The species of Gnaraloo Heath Dragon are mostly found in Southwestern Australia - along the coast between Exmouth Gulf and Shark Bay - within Canavron Bay.
+The species of Gnaraloo heath dragon are mostly found in Southwestern Australia - along the coast between Exmouth Gulf and Shark Bay - within Canavron Bay.
 Western Australia's coastal areas are known for its biodiversity and as a fast growing urban and agricultural region.
-However, the distribution of the Ctenophorus Parviceps in the North of Shark Bay has led to its geographical isolation.
+However, the distribution of the Ctenophorus parviceps in the North of Shark Bay has led to its geographical isolation.
 This species is geographically limited by the sandy region along the coast which runs up until the Northwest Cape.
 The sandy region reduces the distribution of reptile and frog species that are equipped for sandy terrains.

 The sandy dunes of Western Australia have temperate mediterranean climate.
 The relatively damp and island-like refuge is surrounded by ocean and dry lands.
 Western heath dragons are small but specialists of this terrestrial habitat.
 Although there is a possibility that this lizard species is not only endemic to south-western Australia, their particularity in habitat has separated them from related species in other regions.
 They are an eminent component of the Western Australian region.
 They are plentiful, have detectable social behaviour and complex vivid patterns.

 Taxonomy

-The Gnaraloo Heath Dragon belongs to the Squamata order and the Agamidae family.
+The Gnaraloo heath dragon belongs to the Squamata order and the family Agamidae.
 They are included in the Ctenophorus genus which consists of 33 species.
 Ctenophorus lizards are powerfully built ground-dwelling creatures.
 These species are generally terrestrial agamids found in Australia and they exhibit the fourth highest male to female ratio of relative tail lengths.
 Each Ctenophorus species can be distinguished by 3 clear ecological characteristics: associating with rocks, digging of burrows and using vegetation as shelter.
 Because of their terrestrial life and desert-like habitat, most of the taxa are diurnal ground lizards.

 Originally, the parviceps species was under the Rankinia genus.
-However, studies showed how it was only distantly related and that molecular evidence indicates that Rankinia Parviceps form a monophyletic genera with other Ctenophorus species.
+However, studies showed how it was only distantly related and that molecular evidence indicates that Rankinia parviceps form a monophyletic genera with other Ctenophorus species.
 Hence, the western Rankinia have been transferred under the Ctenophorus genus.
 The taxonomic standing of south-western Rankinia is still undetermined.

 From the Western Australian Museum, Glenn Storr, mainly contributed to agamid taxonomy.
 His work could be seen in a variety of species, including Ctenophorus parviceps 1964.